magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/ble.md

 <br>

-To understand how this connector works, we will describe how to connect device Xiaomi Mi Smart Temperature Humidity Sensor to ThingsBoard using gateway.
+To understand how this connector works, we will describe how to connect device Xiaomi Mi Smart Temperature Humidity Sensor to IoT Hub using gateway.
 We know following device parameters:
 Device **MAC address** - 4C:65:A8:DF:85:C0
 Default name characteristic id -  00002A00-0000-1000-8000-00805F9B34FB   - This is a default characteristic - we have got it ID from [GATT characeristics documentation](https://www.bluetooth.com/specifications/gatt/characteristics/)